-Then, you can be considered partners even if you don’t have a formal partnership agreement.
+Then, you are considered partners even if you don’t have a formal partnership agreement.
 You should report income on a partnership tax return, Form 1065, rather than on a Schedule C in the name of just one spouse.
-Your shares of partnership income and expenses will be “passed through” to each of you individually on a Schedule K-1.
+Your shares of partnership income and expenses are “passed through” to each person individually on a Schedule K-1.

-If, you and your spouse eligible for qualified joint venture treatment…
+If you and your spouse are eligible for qualified joint venture treatment;

 Then, your spouse’s wages are subject to income tax withholding and Social Security and Medicare taxes but not to the Federal Unemployment Tax Act (FUTA).

 Then, payments for the services of a child aren’t subject to Social Security and Medicare taxes.
-Also, if the child is under 21, wages are not subject to FUTA.
+Also, if the child is under 21, wages aren’t subject to FUTA.

-Then, your wages are subject to income tax withholding and Social Security and Medicare taxes but, again, not to FUTA.
+Then, your wages are subject to income tax withholding and Social Security and Medicare taxes but not to FUTA.